balderdashy/sails-docs/concepts/Sessions/sessions.md

 > A **user agent** is the software (i.e. browser or native application) that represents you on a device (e.g. a browser tab on your computer, a smartphone application, or your refrigerator).
 It is associated one-to-one with a cookie or access token.

 Sessions can be very useful because the request/response cycle is **stateless**.
 The request/response cycle is considered stateless because neither the client nor the server inherently stores any information between different requests about a particular request.
-Therefore, the lifecycle of a request/response ends when a response is made to the requesting user agent (i.e. `res.send()`).
+Therefore, the lifecycle of a request/response ends when a response is made to the requesting user agent (e.g. `res.send()`).

 Note: we’re going to discuss sessions in the context of a browser user agent.
 While you can use sessions in Sails for whatever you like, it is generally a best practice to use them purely for storing the state of user agent authentication.
 Authentication is a process that allows a user agent to prove that they have a certain identity.
 For example, in order to access some protected functionality, I might need to prove that my browser tab actually corresponds with a particular user record in a database.
 If I provide you with a unique name and a password, you can look up the name and compare my password with a stored (hopefully [encrypted](http://node-machine.org/machinepack-passwords/encrypt-password)) password.
 If there's a match, I'm authenticated.
 But how do you store that "authenticated-ness" between requests?
 That's where sessions come in.